yohasebe/monadic-chat-cli/README.md

 <br />

+The generated HTML is saved in the user's home directory (`$HOME`) with the file name `monadic_chat.html`.
+Once the `html` command is executed, the file contents will continue to be updated until you `reset` or quit the running app.
+HTML data is written to this file regardless of the app.

 In `research` mode, it may take several seconds to several minutes after the `html` command is executed before the acutual HTML is displayed.
 This is because in `research` mode, even after displaying a direct response to user input, there may be a process running in the background that retrieves and reconstructs the context data, requiring the system to wait for it to finish.

 **reset**